A recent USA Today article asks the question: Are female veterans struggling to break into the civilian job market?

 Adding further fuel to this fire is a recent survey by the nonprofit Business and Professional Women's Foundation, which determined that it takes a female veteran an average of eight months to find a civilian job.

 The survey also found that even seven years after leaving the military, almost half of female veterans still haven't adjusted to the work world.
 Maybe most alarming is government data that indicates that female veterans are twice as likely to become homeless as women who never served in the military.

-What is the reason women veterans are encountering such troubles in the job market?
-USA Today suggests that the factors below are affecting their transitions -- to help you overcome these obstacles, we also include some tips of our own.
+What is the reason female veterans are encountering such troubles in the job market?
+USA Today suggests that the factors below are affecting their transitions; to help you overcome these obstacles, we also include some tips of our own.

-1. Certification issues: Jobs outside the military have advanced, with continuing education and advanced certifications becoming more necessary.
-Says former Navy electronic communications systems specialist Christa Fazio, “In some areas I'm over skilled, but in some areas, like professional certifications, I'm way behind the curve ball."
+Jobs outside the military have advanced, with continuing education and advanced certifications becoming more necessary.
+Said former Navy electronic communications systems specialist Christa Fazio: "In some areas, I'm overskilled, but in some areas, like professional certifications, I'm way behind the curve ball."

-Solution: If you're behind the curve on your education and certifications, time to roll up your sleeves and check out education programs (be sure to use your military education benefits like the GI BILL) that get you up to speed.
-There are plenty of college and certification programs out there.
+Solution: If you're behind the curve on your education and certifications, time to roll up your sleeves and check out education programs (be sure to use your military education benefits, such as the GI Bill) that get you up to speed.
+Plenty of college and certification programs are out there.

-2. Translating skills: As you might expect, it can be difficult to translate your military skills to a civilian context.
+As you might expect, it can be difficult to translate your military skills to a civilian context.
 Female veterans are reporting issues with explaining their military roles and responsibilities when interviewing for civilian jobs.
-Says Holly Mosack, who worked in public affairs in the Army and provided personnel and administrative support to combat forces, "Even if I said I had an HR background, the civilian sector wouldn't agree."
+Said Holly Mosack, who worked in public affairs in the Army and provided personnel and administrative support to combat forces: "Even if I said I had an HR background, the civilian sector wouldn't agree."

 Solution: Reach out to other veterans and other job hunting resources that can offer tips and support.
 Take advantage of any networking and support groups you can find, from expanding your veteran career network to attending career fairs.